aania17/GenAI_project/BUILD_LOGS.md

 **Symptom:** The system entered a loop where the correction step (a long goal reminder paragraph) was stored as a reasoning step, then fed back as `LAST STEP TAKEN` in the next prompt, causing the next generated step to be another garbled variation of the reminder.

-**Fix:** `reasoning_engine.py` now filters steps before building prompts — any step longer than 200 characters or starting with `"ORIGINAL GOAL"` is excluded from the history passed to the LLM.

-`correction_module.py` was rewritten to return short concrete actions (under 100 chars, e.g. `"Search Web of Science and Scopus for papers"`) rather than long reminder paragraphs.
+**Fix:** `reasoning_engine.py` now filters steps before building prompts — any step longer than 200 characters or starting with `"ORIGINAL GOAL"` is excluded from the history passed to the LLM. `correction_module.py` was rewritten to return short concrete actions (under 100 chars) rather than long reminder paragraphs.

 ### Bug: FLAN-T5 generating single-character outputs